Updated: Sep 1, 2022

 Then, the law firm can send out the document to you, or else, you will save the time to make necessary revisions before sending out the document

 Notarization Service in Hong Kong

-For Notary Service example, the most common arrangement is to issue a "Power of Attorney" for appointing an authorized representative in setting up a new business overseas
+For the Notary Service example, the most common arrangement is to issue a "Power of Attorney" for appointing an authorized representative in setting up a new business overseas

-Take this Notarial Certificate as an example, we can only show you the cover page of the notarized document for the Power of Attorney, you can see that there are total eight (8) documents involved in this whole set of Notary Public document, and each attachment has its purpose, therefore if you arrange it yourself, some mirror issues could be overlooked resulting the whole document voided.
+Take this Notarial Certificate as an example, we can only show you the cover page of the notarized document for the Power of Attorney, you can see that there are a total of eight (8) documents involved in this whole set of Notary Public documents, and each attachment has its purpose, therefore if you arrange it yourself, some mirror issues could be overlooked resulting the whole document voided.

-Sounds more complicate than you thought?
-No problem, you can always come to us for the liaison work, we will check your documents, understand thoroughly the purpose of your request, then, we will liaise with the proper notary public, and share you the quotation before any payment, simply drop us an email at firstname.lastname@example.org, we will get back to you within two (2) working days, cheers.
+Sounds more complicated than you thought?
+No problem, you can always come to us for the liaison work, we will check your documents, understand thoroughly the purpose of your request, then, we will liaise with the proper notary public, and share the quotation before any payment, simply drop us an email at firstname.lastname@example.org, we will get back to you within two (2) working days, cheers.